-A breast cyst is a benign (non-cancerous) fluid-filled sac in the breast.
-They are most common in pre-menopausal women and in post-menopausal women taking hormone therapy.
-Some cysts are too small to feel and others may be quite large and uncomfortable.
-Sometimes there are clusters of cysts in one breast or both.
+A breast cyst is a noncancerous (benign), fluid-filled sac in the breast.
+It occurs when fluid fills an empty milk gland.
+Some cysts are too small to feel, while others grow up to several inches — large enough to make you uncomfortable.
+Clusters of cysts can form in one breast or both.

 What causes breast cysts?

 The exact cause of breast cysts is still unknown.
 Experts believe hormonal fluctuations may cause them to form.
 Breast cysts don’t usually develop in women after menopause, when estrogen levels taper off.